 Q1.
 I don’t know anything about ordering signs.
 How do I get started?

 A. The biggest challenge is defining the correct combination of function, appearance and cost to best meet your signage need.
 A great place to start is to have a conversation with one of our Design Consultants.
 Armed with an understanding of your goals and budget, they will walk you through the available options in terms of materials and fabrication methods.
-We will then prepare a formal quotation with the specific project description and relevant pricing.
-Based on your decision to move forward, we will then prepare a pre-production, scaled color rendering of the finished signage for your review and approval.
+We will then prepare a formal quotation with the specific project description and relevant pricing, as well as a pre-production, color proof of the finished signage for your review and approval.

 A. The need for and location of seams on a sign is dependent on the materials being used.
 The largest sign faces that can be done seamless are banners and polyester faces (normally used in lighted cabinet signs).
 Typically, seams in sign faces are not a problem.
 Sign faces large enough to require seams are usually designed to be seen from a distance.
 Consequently the seams are not obvious.
 The exception to this norm however, is in the case of back lighted sign faces.
 With these signs, the seam shows as a dark line through the face when it’s lighted.
 This is not uncommon in large lighted faces (more than 5’ high or 10’ wide).
 Many people will opt for the seam as opposed to incurring the substantial cost to move to a roll stock material which would eliminate the seam.
 Whichever way you go, it is an important consideration in the initial concept design of the sign.

 Q11.
 Are sign companies required to be licensed contractors?